-Super Deportes: I don't use this app, because I'm not a surfer, but it lists the current wave conditions at all of the beaches in Panama.
+Super Deportes: This app lists the current wave conditions at all of the beaches in Panama.

 Panamanian Politics

 How The Panamanian Electoral System Works: A Guide To Elections In Panama

 The Panamanian electoral system is one of the most respected throughout Central America.
 After decades of living through dictatorships, the Panamanian people have developed a serious appreciation for free, fair, and transparent elections.